AnnieMT/build-in-hxe-deploy-to-cloud/README.md

 The user provided service gets access to data foreign to the XSA application container.
 It needs to assign a database user that has authorization with grant option to the foreign schema.
 The `data.sql` script from the last action already assigns these authorizations to `XSA_ADMIN`.

-1. Execute the script to create the user provided service (if it is already created, check by typing `xs s` and look for `CROSS_SCHEMA_ACCESS_SERVICE`
+1. Execute the following script to create the user provided service (if it is already created, check by typing `xs s` and look for `CROSS_SCHEMA_ACCESS_SERVICE`)

-    `cups` to create or `uups` to update a new service

     `xs cups CROSS_SCHEMA_ACCESS_SERVICE -p`
     `'{"host":"<host>","port":"<port>","user":"XSA_ADMIN","password":"<password>","driver":"com.sap.db.jdbc.Driver","tags":["hana"] , "schema":"<schema>" }'`